 The Bachelor of Arts, History Major program is designed for you if you want to specialize in one discipline (History).

 Students in this major complete one Directed Studies course (see below).

 The Bachelor of Arts, History Major that Cory Martinson received from Open Learning has helped him broaden his career options within the government and grow his career as a Privacy Commissioner for BC.

-120 credits total, including 45 upper-level credits, with a grade point average (GPA) of 2.0 or higher over all courses required for the credential, as follows:
+120 credits total, including 45 upper-level credits, with a grade point average (GPA) of 2.00 or higher over all courses required for this credential, as follows:

 General Education Requirements

 May be met with lower- or upper-level university courses; refer to the general education requirements for arts and science degree programs.